A brief history of tool watches

 Can I go swimming and diving with any tool watch?

-Watches labeled for 10 atm or 10 bar are suitable as tool watches for swimming or snorkeling.
-Watches labeled for 20 atm or 20 bar can be worn while diving.
-It is important to note that this does not mean you can actually dive 200 meters deep with the watch.
+Watches labeled for 10 atm are suitable for swimming or snorkeling.
+Watches labeled for 20 atm can be worn while diving.
+This does not mean you can actually dive 200 meters deep with the watch.
 This indication refers to a test pressure which is applied in a water-resistance test.

-The table below summarizes what each degree of water-resistance means:
+Below, we have summarized what each degree of water-resistance allows:

 What makes a tool watch water-resistant?

-To prevent water from entering the caliber while swimming or diving, water-resistant tool watches are fitted with plastic or rubber seals along the back of the case, crystal glass and crown.
-Watchmakers must take special care with the crown, because the winding stem connects directly to the movement—which is why water-resistant tool watches usually have a screw-down crown.
-Crown guards on both sides, as featured on our Ahoi Atlantic watches, protect the crown and the delicate winding mechanism against knocks.
-The back, made from stainless steel or scratch-resistant sapphire crystal, is screwed down watertight.
+To prevent water from entering the caliber while swimming or diving, water-resistant sporty watches are fitted with plastic or rubber seals along the back of the case, bezel glass and crown.
+They often even have a screw-down crown with a red warning ring.
+Crown guards on both sides protect the crown and the delicate winding mechanism against knocks.
+The back of the case, made from stainless steel or scratch-resistant sapphire crystal, is screwed down watertight.

 How long will my tool watch remain water-resistant?

-Fluctuations in temperature, sweat, sunscreen and chemicals can strain the sealant and lead to a reduction or loss of water-resistance.
-Jumping into cold water after extended sunbathing can also negatively affect a watch’s water-resistance: in addition to the pressure of the impact when hitting the water, sudden cooling generates negative pressure.
-This means that temporarily, the pressure on the seals exceeds the pressure guaranteed by the manufacturer.
-A mechanical tool watch should be checked by a specialist retailer once a year to ensure it is still water-resistant.
-Water-resistance is also tested and restored during a major service at a specialist retailer or workshop.
+Fluctuations in temperature, sweat, sunscreen and chemicals can strain the sealant.
+Jumping into cold water affect water-resistance: in addition to the pressure of the impact when hitting the water, sudden cooling generates negative pressure that strains the seals.
+A mechanical watch should be checked by a specialist retailer or in the manufactory once a year to ensure it is still water-resistant.

 How is water-resistance tested?

-A well-equipped specialist retailer can test water-resistance without exposing the watch to water: instead, it is put in a special airtight device and subjected to negative pressure.
-If a tool watch is fully water-resistant, the case will expand for a time.
-If the watch passes the test using air, it will also be resistant to H2O molecules.
+A specialist retailer or the manufactory can test water-resistance without exposing the watch to water: instead, it is put in a special airtight device and subjected to negative pressure.
+If a watch is fully water-resistant, the case will expand for a time.
+If the watch passes the test using air, it will also be resistant to water molecules.
 You can use the NOMOS retailer search to find specialist retailers near you.

 Link to the specialist retailer search